-Most transplants for HL are autologous stem cell transplants (or autografts).
-You will be given chemotherapy to kill off as many lymphoma cells as possible.
+For an autologous stem cell transplant (or autograft), you will be given chemotherapy to kill off as many lymphoma cells as possible.
 You will then have your own stem cells collected (usually from your blood), which are given back to you via IV/drip after more high-dose chemotherapy.